 This page explains everything you need to know about Panel PCs.
 What are Panel PCs?
 What is the difference between it and a tablet?
 And where and for what purpose are they normally used?

-A Panel PC is an all-in-one device.
+Panel PCs are all-in-one devices.
 By all-in-one, we mean a device that contains both a display and a computer with an operating system (OS).
 Therefore, Panel PCs are integrated solutions.
 These devices are usually equipped with a fanless cooling system.
 This is silent and reduces the formation of dust.
 Apart from that, it reduces maintenance costs.

 More information on touchscreens